Chart Color Schemes

 Biggera Waters was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Biggera Waters, surveyed in June-August 2016, had 21.5% of its population speaking a language other than English at home and 38.7% born overseas.
-Christianity was the predominant religion, with 47.4%.
-Islam's representation stood at 3.8%, higher than the Rest of Qld's 2.5%.
+Biggera Waters had a higher level of cultural diversity than most local areas, with 21.5% speaking a language other than English at home and 38.7% born overseas.
+Christianity was the predominant religion, making up 47.4%.
+Islam showed an overrepresentation at 3.8%, compared to the regional average of 2.5%.

 Frequently Asked Questions - Diversity